-The intensely atmospheric and melancholic paintings operate within the conceptual framework of photo-realism, yet the works reveal loose brush marks and surface imperfections such as trapped dust and hair under a seemingly shiny surface.
-In this way the paintings are fictional rather than strictly photo-realistic.
+These painted motifs are recognizable everyday scenes, the commonplace existence and ordinary experiences—two men reflecting on general matters, washing machine being loaded up or young youth, entering a building, cleaning the bathroom to mulling thoughts over a cup of tea.
+Although they operate within the conceptual framework of photo-realism, the works reveal loose brush marks and surface imperfections such as trapped dust and hair under a seemingly shiny surface.
+In this way the paintings are simply this; realist rather than strictly Photo-Realistic.